jan-vince/smallrecords/README.md

 ### Settings

+* You can configure connection between (Rainlab) Blog posts and Records.

-Right now you can only set list's preview image height and width.
+* You can set list's preview image height and width.

 ## Records